Mafikeng: Name

 The name Mahikeng means "the place of rocks" in the classic Setswana language of the people of the North West province of South Africa and the surrounding country of Botswana.
 However, the city is commonly pronounced as Mafikeng, in the vernacular of the Batswana people of Mmabatho.
 Historically it was also known as Mafeking, and is still referred to as such historiographically in the context of the Siege of Mafeking and Relief of Mafeking during the Boer War.

 In February 2010, Lulu Xingwana, the Minister of Arts and Culture, approved the town's name to be changed again to Mahikeng.
 Despite this the town's ANC-run local government and most local residents still refer to the town as Mafikeng both informally and formally.

+Mahikeng literally means “place among rocks”.
+It refers to volcanic rocks that provided temporary shelter for Stone Age humans in order to more easily hunt animals drinking water in the Molopo River.